 Australian Association of Massage Therapists (AAMT)

-Applicants must be over 18 years of age and have completed the higher school certificate or equivalent and have read and understood the terms and conditions of The Australian School of Remedial Therapies Participant Handbook.
+Applicants must have read and understood the terms and conditions of The Australian School of Remedial Therapies Participant Handbook.

 Recognition of Prior Learning